Seth Rao

 The term “data trust” reflects your confidence that a given set of data is accurate and actionable.
 High-quality data is more trustworthy than low-quality data and more readily usable by key staff.
 Data that cannot be trusted cannot be used with any degree of confidence to make key operational or strategic business decisions.

-What Is a Data Trust Score?
+What is a Data Trust Score?

 The data trust score is an attempt to quantity how trusted data is.
 A higher data trust score means that data is more likely to be trusted.
 A lower data trust score means that there are enough issues with the data to cause a lack of trust.